-Where such a student enrolled in a full-time program requires a reduced course load due to their individual needs, St. Lawrence College grants that student the rights, benefits, and responsibilities of a student with full-time status and regarded in all ways that are within the jurisdiction of the College.
+In such cases, St. Lawrence College grants eligible students the same rights, benefits, and responsibilities as students with full-time status, independent of academic standing, and regarded in all ways that are within the jurisdiction of the College.

-2.3 Program [rev.2020-2021]
+2.3 Program [rev. Sept.
+2020]